LLyaudet/RatioDelta/README.md

 <https://www.ibm.com/docs/en/aix/7.1?topic=set-fmsub-fms-floating-multiply-subtract-instruction>.
 We do not know if there may be uses for fused multiply-subtract of type 2 a - bc on top of fused multiply-subtract of type 1 bc - a.

-Other uses of ratio-alpha appears with differential and operational amplifiers, see <https://www.electronique-et-informatique.fr/anglais/Amplificateur_differentiel.php> for example.
+Other uses of ratio-iota appears with differential and operational amplifiers, see <https://www.electronique-et-informatique.fr/anglais/Amplificateur_differentiel.php> for example.

 ## Source code